victordomingos/optimize-images/README.md

 `optimize-images.py ./`

+Try to optimize all image files in current working directory, without recursion:

+`optimize-images.py ./ -nr`
+`optimize-images.py ./ --no-recursion`

 ## Installation and dependencies:

 No special instructions by now, as this is currently an experimental, early development, version.
-Just make sure you are running Python 3.6+ and have Pillow installed (we are targeting both Pillow 5.1.0 on desktop and the builtin Pillow 2.9.0 in Pythonista for iOS).
+Just make sure you are running Python 3.6+ and have Pillow installed (we are targeting both Pillow 5.1.0 on desktop and the built-in Pillow 2.9.0 in Pythonista for iOS).

 * On desktop:
   - Pillow==5.1.0